-- If the connector has a rear cover such as a ECM connector, remove the rear cover before probing the terminal. - Do not probe waterproof connector from harness side.
+If the connector has a rear cover such as a ECM connector, remove the rear cover before probing the tereach terminal with the "T" pin through the notch.
+Do not insert any object other than the same type male

+Do not probe waterproof connector from harness side.
 Damage to the seal between wire and connector may result.